 The paid options begin at $4 per month and you get access to all servers and high speeds.
 However, if you’re worried about the speed of the servers and accessing their secure core, you need to purchase the Plus plan at $8 per month/$96 annually.
 This and the higher priced plan are also the only options if you intend to stream anything online such as Netflix.

-To use ProtonVPN on 10 devices, you would need their Visionary plan at $24 per month or $288 annually.
+To use ProtonVPN on 10 devices, you would need their Visionary plan at $24 per month or $288 annually, which also includes ProtonMail subscription.
 This is quite limiting compared to some services that offer unlimited device connections.

 They, however, offer a 30-day money back guarantee which is quite good compared to some of its competitors.
 Plus, their payment gateways are encrypted for secure payments.